From the Archive is a micro-series featuring past Journal entries we believe deserve another spot in the light.

 Found in fresh citrus and berries

-Citrus fruits such as lemon, lime, orange, grapefruit are particulary high in free-radical fighting antioxiandants and vitamin C, which helps to reduce the potential for sunburn (especially when paired with Vitamin E).
+Citrus fruits such as lemon, lime, orange, grapefruit are particularly high in free-radical fighting antioxidants and Vitamin C, which helps to reduce the potential for sunburn (especially when paired with Vitamin E).
 They also contain limonene, which has been associated with a decreased risk of skin cancer.

 Strawberries, not only a wonderful source of antioxidants and Vitamin C, also contain special tannins that can help reduce the sting of a sunburn, so try mashing them up and then slathering on the affected area for natural relief.
 We also recommend Marie Veronique Vitamin C-Therapy for sun exposure repair.

 Found in leafy greens, carrots, sweet potatoes and beets

 Carotenoids are antioxidants that reduce the negative effects of UVB radiation, while carotenes are unoxygenated carotenoid compounds that provide pigment to fruits and vegetables that are used by plants as sunscreen.

 Green leafy vegetables are particularly rich in carotenoid compounds known as xanthophylls.
 And not only are carrots beneficial for eye health, but they happen to be one of the best dietary sources of beta-carotene that protects the skin against free radical damage caused from sun exposure.